natm/home-phones/README.md

 * Between handsets
 * Output from handsets to PSTN

-Each event generates an MQTT message which is publish on the message bus, examples:
+Each event generates an MQTT message which is publish on the message bus, some examples:

 ```